 It is important that the bedding does not contain any materials (for example builders’ sand) that could leach into and stain the Portland Stone.
 Ideally, they should be as permeable as possible.
 The stones should be fully bedded when laid, ensuring the edges are fully supported.
 See BS 7533 - Section 101 5.3 & 5.4.

-The optimum size for Portland Stone external paving is either 400 x 400mm, 600 x 400mm, 600 x 600mm or gauged widths (max.
+The optimum size for Portland Stone external paving is either 400mmx400mm, 600mmx400mm, 600mmx600mm or gauged widths (max.
 500mm), random lengths.
 All these sizes are suitable at 30mm thickness for most pedestrian only application, and the gauge widths random length due their lower wastage will have a lower carbon footprint and lower price.
-Larger stone sizes are readily available but will be significantly heavier than a 600 x 600 at 30mm stone (27kg) and may require lifting equipment for installation.
+Larger stone sizes are readily available but may require lifting equipment for installation.
+Larger stone sizes will result in a higher wastage therefore increasing the carbon footprint and price.
 To calculate the thickness guidance is given in BS 7533 – 101 Section 6.6 & Annex F, but we would suggest that the minimum thicknesses for a 600mm x 600mm Portland Stone is 40mm for Traffic category 2, 50mm thick for traffic category 3 and 75mm thick for traffic category 4, subject to an engineer clarification that these are suitable for the intended loadings.